BugTracker.NET Documentation

 API [back to contents]

 The file "insert_bug.aspx" actually serves as the API for inserting new bugs and appending posts to existing bugs.
-Both the screen capture utility, btnetsc.exe, and btnet_service.exe, the service that acts as a POP3 client, use insert_bug.aspx for adding new bugs and appending posts to existing bugs.
+Insert_bug.aspx is what's used by the BugTracker.NET screen capture utility and btnet_service.exe.
 Any program that can send an HTTP request can use the API.

 To use it, send an HTTP request with a URL like so (ignore the line breaks):